mmul-it/training/Kubernetes-From-Scratch/Kubernetes-Frontend-Backend.md

    set the selector for the service.
 7. Check that now the web page shows the initial Wordpress configuration page correctly (and so it connects to the DB).
-8. Expose a pod quickly and easily.
+8. Create a service for the frontend using the `expose` command.
 9. Delete `fe-be-test` namespace.

 ## Solution